datlife/vehicle-tracker/README.md

 ## Discussion
 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 The pipeline still detects a few false positives.
-One thing that can help make this more reliable would be a way to detect the horizon and automatically mask out only those places where a vehicle can show up.
+It is critical to NOT HAVE False positives.
+There are a few advanced OPENCV topics could improve the result of the project such as image segmentation to avoid overlapped bounding boxes.

+If I have more time, I would rather use CNN combined with Image Sengmentation Method to improve the tracking process.